vmjovanovic/macaqueIBD/imputation_pipeline/README.md

 The downsample.sh contains script for downsampling high-coverage data to low coverage and then impute the low-coverage data using GLIMPSE (starting from line 71).
 The same imputation pipeline is used for all the low-coverage data.

+The bash script processbychr.sh contains commands used for calling IBD using ancIBD.
+It runs on each of tue 20 autosomes separately.